info

 (It’s hard to tell I’m loving the emergence of open source in no-code, right?
 I know.)

-What is the project you’ve built you are proud of?
+What project are you most proud of?

 I’ve consolidated all of my knowledge and experience via Swyftlight, which is sort of the Berkshire-Hathaway to my other projects.